Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 All steps explained in the following must be done **exactly** as described.

-The following has been tested on Windows and Linux (Ubuntu).
-With some easy changes, a successful use on other platforms shoudl be achievable.
+These scripts have been tested on Windows and Linux (Ubuntu).
+Other platforms should work as well.

 ------
 ## Prerequisites